 All of our Troupe programs are audition-based.
 Troupe auditions are held annually in May and we continue to accept video submissions until all classes are full.
 Once accepted, students also audition for their role(s) at the beginning of each term.
-While students do not require past music theatre experience to audition, successful applicants are those that demonstrate a high level of singing and acting ability in the auditions.
+While students do not require past musical theatre experience to audition, successful applicants are those that demonstrate a high level of singing and acting ability in the auditions.
 In addition, a positive attitude, willingness to learn, and overall energy are major factors.